“The counsellor relieves

 To develop inner resources that enable you to face what life brings you with resilience.

-To encourage and empower you to contribute in ways that are meaningful to you.
+To encourage and empower you to contribute to the world in ways that are meaningful to you.

 Whether you are suffering with a mental health diagnosis or not, there is nothing abnormal about your experience.
 Life in general is increasingly difficult for many people.
 In the same way as we see a dentist for our dental health, or a massage therapist for physical issues, so we can see a counsellor for our emotional and mental health.